tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/available_acceleration_models.rst

 | 3.
 Mass model for body undergoing acceleration.
 | 4.
 Current state of body undergoing acceleration and body with atmosphere.
 | 5.
 Shape model for the body exerting an acceleration (to allow for the calculation of vehicle altitude)
 | 6.
-Roation model for the body undergoing an acceleration (or numerical propagation of this body's rotational dynamics)
+Rotation model for the body undergoing an acceleration (or numerical propagation of this body's rotational dynamics)

 .. note::
    The aerodynamic acceleration is calculated in the vehicles body-fixed or aerodynamic frame.
 Expressing the